microsoft/Application-Insights-Workbooks/Documentation/ViewDesigner/TileConversions.md

 **Example:**
 _search * | make-series Count = count() default=0 on TimeGenerated from {TimeRange:start} to {TimeRange:end} step {TimeRange:grain} by Type | render linechart_

+To insert the list visualization, follow the steps [here](./CommonSteps.md#List).\
-For creating a list and enabling sparklines please reference the section on [Common Steps](./Examples/CommonSteps.md)
+For enabling sparklines please reference the section on [customizing visualizations](./CommonSteps.md#Sparkline).\
+To scale and resize the steps, change your advanced cell settings with these [instructions](./CommonSteps.md#Advanced).

 The following is an example of how the Linechart & List tile might be reinterpreted in Workbooks